katmolony/weather-top-v2/README.md

 - Features: Member's dashboard list summary lists latest conditions for all stations (alphabetically).
 Members can delete reports or stations

 This template is prepared in support of [Web Development II](https://next.tutors.dev/course/web-dev-2-2023) module in the [Higher Diploma in Computing](https://reader.tutors.dev/course/wit-hdip-comp-sci-showcase.netlify.app) at [SETU](https://www.setu.ie/), Ireland.

+This template is prepared in support of [Web Development II](https://next.tutors.dev/course/web-dev-2-2023) module in the [Higher Diploma in Computing](https://reader.tutors.dev/course/wit-hdip-comp-sci-showcase.netlify.app) at [SETU](https://www.setu.ie/), Ireland.